b1nary/rutui/README.md

 # RuTui
-RuTui is a leightweight, pure ruby alternative to known Commandline Interface frameworks like nCurses, also in my opinion a lot of better then the build in Curses.
-(Sure why else had i created it?)
+RuTui is a leightweight, pure ruby alternative to known Commandline Interface frameworks like nCurses, also in my opinion a lot of better than the built in Curses.
+(Sure why else had i created this?)
 Well what i wanted was a library where i can feel free, dont be lamed with DOS's 16 colors default and crazy. nearly C-like statements to create my little cli.
 This is the result, or the beginning of it.

 ## Features